michaelmusty/.dotfiles/ISSUES.markdown

     bug in bash
 *   md() does not handle e.g. "../..".
 If there's a tidy way of making it do so that would probably be worthwhile.
+*   I can't find a clean way of detecting a restricted shell for ksh instances to prevent trying to load anything fancy (works for Bash)